€57,48 €47,50 excl. VAT

 Clinical features

-Cats affected with Burmese head defect (BHD) or brachycephaly, show improper development and subsequent malformation of the skull and facial features.
-Kittens with BHD may be stillborn or born live, but kittens born live cannot survive for long and require euthanasia.
-Heterozygous carriers show a mild brachycephaly.
+Cats affected with BHD show improper development and subsequent malformation of the skull and facial features.
+Kittens with BHD may be stillborn or born live, but kittens born live cannot survive for long, and are typically euthanized on humane grounds.

 Additional information